sharoncornelius/idpf-specification/idpf_specification.md

  * @pad: Padding for future extensions
  *
  * This message is used to set number of SRIOV VFs to be created.
 The actual
- * allocation of resources for the VFs in terms of vport, queues and interrupts
+ * allocation of resources for the VFs in terms of vPort, queues and interrupts
  * is done by CP.
 When this call completes, the IDPF driver calls
  * pci_enable_sriov to let the OS instantiate the SRIOV PCIE devices.
  * The number of VFs set to 0 will destroy all the VFs of this function.